Tweener/kmplate/README.md

     1. _Line 13_: Change `MyProject` object name to your own project name,
     2. _Line 14_: Change `com.tweener.changehere` package name to your own package name.
 2. Open `settings.gradle.kts` and change `MyProjectName` on line 18 by your own project name.
+3. Open `shared/build.gradle.kts` and change `MyProjectCocoaPod` on line 35 with your own Cocoa Pod name.
-3. Rename packages name (`import` and `package`) in all existing files:
+4. Rename packages name (`import` and `package`) in all existing files:
     1. Click on `Edit` > `Find` > `Replace in files`,
     2. In the first input field, type `com.tweener.changehere`,
     3. In the second input field, type your own package name,
     4. Click on `Replace all` button.
-4. Replace `com/tweener/changehere` by your own directory path in the following directories:
+5. Replace `com/tweener/changehere` by your own directory path in the following directories:
     1. `androidApp/src/main/java/com/tweener/changehere`
     2. `shared/src/commonMain/kotlin/com/tweener/changehere`
     3. `shared/data/src/androidMain/kotlin/com/tweener/changehere`